Public-Source Fraud Intelligence — Local, State, Federal

 Costly when missed

-Tracing control through corporate filings, licensing boards, property records, and enforcement histories across multiple states is time-consuming and error-prone.
-SentinelGraph automates the assembly; human analysts validate the findings.
+Tracing control across filings, licensing, property records, and enforcement is slow and error-prone.
+SentinelGraph automates assembly; humans validate.

 Process